 Brussels sprouts — the words make some people cringe, but they are quickly becoming a mainstream veggie that cooks everywhere are finding to be affordable, easy to use and open to multiple uses.
 Bake, fry, steam, it all depends on just how much time you want to put into them, and they are perfect with any combination of seasoning.
+I like my Brussels sprouts with bacon, but that’s just one of many ways to enjoy this vegetable.

 They also just make for a colorful meal, and the teeny ones always make me smile because they’re so cute.
 See that small one above?
 Part of the fun in cooking with vegetables is the wide variety of colors and textures, and brussels sprouts never disappoint.
 I love to grab a bag from the store and then figure out later what I’m going to do with them.